codebar/manual/_posts/2014-12-19-becoming-a-sponsor.md

 title:  "Sponsoring Codebar"
 ---

-Codebar is a not-for-profit organisation that has been running weekly coding workshops since October 2013.
+Codebar is a not-for-profit organisation that has been running weekly coding workshops since October 2013, with London as its first chapter.
 Since then we have expanded to running workshops in Brighton and Cambridge and now have a community consisting of over 1000 members in our London chapter, 250 in Brighton and 100 in Cambridge.

 We have coached over 500 students, with new people attending our events every week and a waiting list of 30-50 students on our London events!
 This has grown our developer base rapidly in a short period but it has also substantially increased demand for space, coaches and resources.
 This in turn requires a substantial expansion in sponsorship investment so that we can not just run workshops across London smoothly, but also be able to provide help and support to our other chapters.